All you need to know about Wells-next-the-Sea

 For devotees of heritage and history, the region is peppered with Stately Homes, both privately owned and in the care of The National Trust.
 Blickling Estate, Royal Sandringham, Houghton Hall, Felbrigg Hall and Oxburgh Hall are all deserving of a visit.

 Nearest to Wells is Holkham Hall, an 18th-century palladian mansion built by Thomas Coke, 1st Earl of Leicester.
 Boating, cycle hire, a museum, deer park and gardens are all on offer.
-The Holkham Estate owns much of the land in and around Wells, including the beach and pinewoods.
+The Holkham Estate owns much of the land in and around the town, including the beach and pinewoods.

 There are wildlife and nature reserves across the region – barely has one ended than another begins.
 Birdwatchers and seal spotters are particularly well served.